Looking for one of the most epic waterfalls in Bali? Then you absolutely need to visit the Banyumala Twin Waterfalls!

 Private Taxi

-A private taxi for 10 hours costs about IDR 500k (US$ 34.95) depending on the distance covered.
-I recommend combining your visit with Banyu Wana Amertha Waterfalls which are found only 20 minutes away.
+I recommend combining your visit with Banyu Wana Amertha Waterfalls which are found about 20 minutes away.

 Scooter

 If you’re on a budget, renting a scooter is the way to go.
-But you should know that the roads around North Bali are very windy and steep and you should be extra cautious when driving.
+But you should know that the roads around North Bali are very windy and steep and you should be very careful when driving.

-Unfortunately, the side road that leads to the waterfalls is one of the worst I’ve seen in Bali!
-Just picture lots of potholes and boulders and if it has been raining recently, the road will be extremely slippery.
-That’s why I wouldn’t recommend riding a scooter to get there UNLESS you’re confident that you can handle the road condition.
+Unfortunately, the last section of the road leading to the waterfalls is one of the worst I’ve seen in Bali!
+Just picture potholes and boulders and if it has been raining recently, the road will be extremely slippery.

-Make sure to bring your international driver’s license and to always wear a helmet.
+Make sure to bring your international driver’s license and always wear a helmet.

 Banyumala Twin Waterfalls Entrance fee